-Executives receive their TFR which is not linked to Company performance, however they can also receive short and long-term incentives which are used to encourage and reward the performance of Executive Directors, officers and senior management for their role in achieving corporate objectives that are directly linked to the creation of shareholder wealth.
+Executives receive their TFR which is not linked to Company performance, however they can also receive short and long-term incentives which are used to encourage and reward the performance of

+Executive Directors, officers and senior management for their role in achieving corporate objectives that are directly linked to the creation of shareholder wealth.

-For the year ended 30 June 2017, no performance or incentive KPI's were set for Executives or the Managing Director and no bonuses were received.
-No options were issued during the year ended 30 June 2017, current option interests are shown on page 34.
+For the year ended 30 June 2018, no performance or incentive KPI's were set for Executives or the Managing Director and no bonuses were received.
+The Executives were issued with options on 31 July 2017 in line with the Company's Option Plan.
+Current option interests are shown on page 35.